Ages 11-15

 Part 4 – Students respond to an email that contains three questions addressed to the reader.
 Finally, in Part 5, students write an essay.
 There are three prompts that indicate the information the students should include in their essay.

-Take our practice writing test
+Take our writing sample items

 Familiarize yourself with the question types.